lsst-sitcom/sitcomtn-128/index.rst

 Where :math:`d_{ij}` is the distance between object :math:`i` and :math:`j` and :math:`k` is the number of neighbors which we set to 5.
 We look at both the ground and space based catalog and calculate two independent densities.

-The relationship of unrecognized blends and local density are shown below
+The relationship of unrecognized blends and local density are shown in :numref:`unrecdensity`.

+.. _unrecdensity:
 .. figure:: ./_static/unrec_blend_density.png

         Fraction of unrecognized blend as a function of ComCam object density (blue) and HST object density (orange).